aiday-mar/EPFL/Software Engineering/Exercise_Notes.md

 ```

 Fuzzing is an advanced testing technique consisting of sending random inputs to a program to find bugs.
 While this may seem odd at first glance, it has shown to be very effective especially in low-level languages where fuzzing finds crashes and undefined behavior quickly.
 Now that you have learned about fuzzing, download AFL, one of the most well-known fuzzers, and find bugs in the LAVA-M corpus of buggy programs.
 Or find bugs in your favorite program, and report them to the developers!

+**Week 5**

+The waterfall model is defined by the following : requirement specifications, system design, design implementation, verification and test, system deployment, software maintenance.
+The weakness of the waterfall method is that requirements must be known upfront, the method is inflexible, the customer does not get to review the product.
+The scrum method has a sprint as a basic structure.
+A sprint lasts 1-2 weeks, there has to be a working product at the end of each sprint.

+In ths scrum method we have inputs from customers, teams and managers to the product owner.
+The product owner has a product backlog, who creates a sprint planning meeting.
+Then there is a sprint backlog where all the information relative to the sprint is stored.
+The product owner represents the end-user's interests.
+The team builds the product, and it is cross-functional.
+The team is self-managing, it is autonomous and accountable.
+In the scrum method there is a scrum master.
+His role is to ensure the team's success.